Maintaining a Zero-Trust Security Model

 The mobile workforce and cloud applications have fundamentally redefined the security perimeter.
 As employees work remotely or bring their own devices with them to the company, data and files are commonly accessed through an increasingly porous network border, many times via web browser.
 Outside the company, files are frequently shared with external agents such as partners, consultants, and vendors.

 All this convenience for the users has concomitantly led to greater difficulty for information security professionals who are charged with protecting the access to and integrity of data and files.
 The traditional security perimeter is failing to fulfill the demands of the new environment.
 That security problem is compounded by business data and applications which are moving from on-premises infrastructure, to cloud and hybrid environments.
-A new and different model and way of thinking is called for.
+A new and different model and way of thinking is called for as the future rushes more quickly toward us.
+With quantum computing emulators accessible to the lay-person, the security of current AES-256 is nearly in the rearview mirror.
+Legal, finance, risk, and IT departments must all plan for the decades ahead, not the standards of today.

 The Perimeter at the File Level